Difference Between Leadership and Management with Examples

 There are lots of differences between a manager and a leader.
 A few of them are below

 - Leaders build a vision, managers follow goals and targets

-- Leaders like to change the status and the sytems, managers like to mantain the status.
+- Leaders like to change the status and the systems, managers like to maintain their status.